 East Lake Creek Trail is a 4.3 mile heavily trafficked out and back trail located near Edwards, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs and horses are also able to use this trail.

 Directions from Eagle: Go 18 miles east on I-70 to the Edwards exit.
 Go south on Highway 6, then turn west .
 Go 0.7 mile and turn right onto Lake Creek Road, at the National Forest Access sign.
 Travel 1.8 miles and turn right onto West Lake Creek Road.
 Be sure to stay on West Lake Creek Road as it winds through a residential area.
 After the pavement ends, travel on the dirt road for 1.1 miles until there is a V in the road.
 Take the left fork and follow this road for one mile to the East Lake Creek trailhead.
 There is a parking area which can accommodate small trailers and a bulletin board at the trailhead.
 There are no other facilities at the trailhead.